panos-span/seip-lab/sourcecodeanalyzer/README.md

 - **Class Proliferation**: The pattern can lead to an increase in the number of classes, making the code harder to follow.

-## Bridge Pattern
+### Bridge Pattern

-The `SourceCodeAnalyzer` interface and its implementations `RegexAnalyzer` and `StrcompAnalyzer` use the Bridge design pattern with the SourceFileReader interface and its implementations `LocalFileReader` and `WebFileReader`.
+The `SourceCodeAnalyzer` abstraction and its implementations `RegexAnalyzer` and `StrcompAnalyzer` use the Bridge design pattern with the `SourceFileReader` interface and its implementations `LocalFileReader` and `WebFileReader`.
+More specifically, `SourceFileReader` is the implementor interface, `LocalFileReader` and `WebFileReader` are its concrete implementations and
+`SourceCodeAnalyzer` is the abstraction, and `RegexAnalyzer` and `StrcompAnalyzer` are the refined abstractions.
 This pattern decouples an abstraction from its implementation so that the two can vary independently.
 It is useful when both the abstractions and their implementations need to be extended independently.

-Also, the classes DemoClient and SourceCodeAnalyzerFacade use the Bridge design pattern.

 #### Pros:

 - **Decoupling**: Decouples an abstraction from its implementation so that the two can vary independently.
-- **Open for Extension**: Allows the addition of new abstractions and implementations without modifying existing code.
+- **Simplifies the Interface**: Simplifies the interface by hiding the implementation details from the client.

 #### Cons: